khemans/homes-max/PRD.md

 Empower homebuyers with comprehensive property insights and risk assessments, providing the MAX on their home before they buy.

 **Key Objectives:**
-- Provide comprehensive property history and risk assessment data
+- Provide comprehensive property history and risk assessment data through Cotality integration
 - Offer professional-grade property research tools and resources
 - Deliver expert guidance on permits, property rights, and legal considerations
 - Maintain a professional, trustworthy user experience with RE/MAX design standards
 - Utilize modern web technologies for efficient development and superior performance
+- Leverage Cotality's advanced property data and analytics capabilities

 ---

 ## 3. Target Audience

+- **Primary Users:**
   - Prospective Homebuyers (first-time and experienced)
   - Real Estate Agents and Professionals
   - Property Investors and Researchers
+- **Secondary Users:**
   - Insurance Professionals
   - Legal Professionals working in real estate
+  - Property Inspectors and Appraisers
+  - Mortgage Lenders and Brokers

 ---

 ## 4. User Stories (Implemented)

-- ✅ As a homebuyer, I want to access comprehensive property data including risk assessments and permit history
+- ✅ As a homebuyer, I want to access comprehensive property data including Cotality risk assessments and permit history
 - ✅ As a homebuyer, I want to understand property rights, easements, and legal considerations in clear terms
 - ✅ As a homebuyer, I want to research building permits and code compliance records
 - ✅ As a homebuyer, I want to save properties for future reference and comparison
 - ✅ As a homebuyer, I want to generate printable property reports for my records
 - ✅ As a real estate professional, I want access to comprehensive property data to better serve my clients
 - ✅ As a user, I want a professional, trustworthy platform that instills confidence
+- ✅ As a user, I want to access Cotality's advanced risk analytics and property intelligence
+- ✅ As a user, I want detailed wildfire, flood, and earthquake risk assessments for properties

 ---